 What are WordPress icons?

-In WordPress, icons function the same as all web icons.
-They are designed to draw attention to important parts of a web page, indicate information while taking up less space than text, and reinforce your brand.
+WordPress blog icons function the same as traditional web icons.
+The intent of using them is also the same: They draw attention to can’t-miss portions of a web page, indicate information while taking up fewer characters than text, and reinforce your brand.

 Now that you know what icons are and how they can be used to improve UX, let’s walk through how to add them to your WordPress site.